Xilinx/Vitis-AI-Tutorials/README.md

 ## 8.2 Quantization Flow

-The effective quatization flow is composed mainly of five steps.
+The effective quantization flow is composed mainly of five steps.

 1. Quantize the CNN floating point model to INT8 by using the Vitis AI Quantizer (see script [vaiq_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/quantiz/vaiq_alexnetBNnoLRN.sh)).